ludvigdoeser/Spectral-Timing-Analysis-Repo/doc/HEASoft/README.md

 not 100-150
 ```

-If we want to import another file, then we can do
+If we want to import another file, then we can do:

 ```
 data 2:2 test.pha